 Supervision-of-Supervision

-Interns are paired up across Tracks to co-facilitate a biweekly supervision group comprised of psychology practicum students.
+Interns are paired up across Tracks to deliver biweekly supervision of a psychology practicum student.
 Interns receive didactic training on current theories and models of supervision, methods of evaluation, legal and ethical issues in supervision, and diversity issues related to supervision.

 Didactic Seminars and Professional Issues